 Administrative data research

-- how other data (eg utility data, business registers and local authority information) may be used to help understand activity and address types, in order to build an enhanced address register for the benefit of both the 2021 census and an admin data census
+How other data (such as utility data, business registers and local authority information) may be used to help understand activity and address types, to build an enhanced address register for the benefit of both the 2021 Census and an administrative data-based census.

-- how the quality of admin data based estimates can be measured and assessed against user requirements
+How the quality of administrative data-based estimates can be measured and assessed against user requirements.

-- gauging confidence (based on our latest assessment) in our progress towards an Admin Data Census
+Gauging confidence (based on our latest assessment) in our progress towards an Administrative Data Census.